On regularity properties and approximations of value functions for stochastic differential games in domains: Comments and examples

 By the way, the Isaacs (Bellman) equation in this case is

 where $a=(1/2)\sigma^{2}$.
 This equation suggests a different representation of the value function with $A=\{\pm1\}$ when using parameters $p$ becomes unnecessary (and impossible) but using $r$ will suffice.
-In this connection it is worth mentioning that much more sophisticated use of the external parameters $p$ can be found in \cite{Kr89}.
+In this connection it is worth mentioning that much more sophisticated use of the external parameters $p$ can be found in \cite{Kr89}, where in an example of (degenerate) complex Monge--Amp\`ere equation they are shown to be indispensable in proving the global $C^{1,1}$ regularity of solutions. \end{remark}